 Mark Greenfield is an accomplished speaker who frequently presents at a wide range of conferences, meetings and special lectures where his thought provoking commentary on the impact of emerging technology challenges audiences to rethink their basic assumptions about web communications and technology.
-He has received numerous speaking awards and honors for his timely, engaging, and informative talks. (see testimonials to see what the audiences are saying about Mark.)
+He has received numerous speaking awards for his timely, engaging, and informative talks.

-Mark has been speaking for over 20 years at local, regional, national, and international conferences and events including including CASE, the National Conference on Student Recruitment, Marketing and Retention, CCUMC, UCDA, HighEdWeb, jBoye, and eduWeb.
-Some of his recent keynote speeches include:
+Mark has been speaking for over 20 years at local, regional, national, and international conferences and events including AECT (Association for Educational Communications and Technology), CASE (Council for Advancement and Support of Education), EDUCAUSE, HighEdWeb (Higher Education Web Professionals Association), and the National Conference on Student Recruitment, Marketing and Retention.
+(See the full list of recent speaking engagements.)

 - Canadian Post-Secondary Web and Marketing Conference